jtripper/autobuild/README.md

 Autobuild is a ruby gem that will run a command when a change is made in a project directory, to configure write an autobuild.rb file:

+## Installation

+Autobuild can be installed with ruby gems:

+  $ gem install autobuilder

+## Usage

 ```ruby
 class AutobuildConfig
   # Directory of project